Elton John's songwriter to unveil new visual art at exhibit

 The exhibit runs until June 30.

 "This is inspired by things that inspire me," said Taupin, who is credited for co-writing an array of songs with John including "Rocket Man," ''Bennie and The Jets," ''Tiny Dancer" and "Candle in the Wind."
-He is portrayed in John's new biopic "Rocketman" as the singer's longtime friend and collaborator.
+He is portrayed in John's new biopic "Rocketman."
 He's also written for Alice Cooper and Willie Nelson, and released three solo albums and two others with a band called With Farm Dogs.

 Taupin has been creating visual art since the age of 17, and he says his work has appeared in museums and exhibits throughout the U.S. The 69-year-old said his visual artwork is an extension of what he spent his life creating through words.